Home BelgiumYour Lengthy Sightseeing Guide to Leuven, Belgium

 University Library Leuven

-For centuries, the university played a crucial role in Leuven’s development and was considered its crowing jewel.
+For centuries, the university played a crucial role in Leuven’s development and was considered its crowning jewel.
 In fact, thanks to the library, for a time Leuven was dubbed the “Oxford of Belgium“.
-Sadly though, in August of 1914, invading Germans set the library alight in retaliation to supposed local sniper attacks.
+Sadly, though, in August of 1914, invading Germans set the library alight in retaliation for supposed local sniper attacks.

 Without skipping a beat, communities began collecting money and books to support the library, even during the war.
 One of the many reparations that Germany had to make following their defeat in World War I was the provision of books worth 13 million marks.